-All of our teachers receive in-house SEN training, and are supported by the SENDCo to meet the needs of pupils who have SEN.
+All of our teachers receive in-house SEN training, and are supported by the SENDCo to meet the needs of pupils who have SEN. We also have a Specialist English Teacher who delivers some small group teaching.

 You can find out more about the Trinity Team here